earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ---
 The 2022 Stack Overflow developer survey is out!

-And what's most interesting to me is how popular programming languages are loved or dreaded.[^1]
+And what's fascinating to me is how popular programming languages are either loved or dreaded.[^1]

 <div class="notice--success notice--big">